top of page

 • 3 min read

 Buying, selling, or transferring a vehicle in Florida involves more than just handing over the keys.
-One of the most common points of confusion is whether a vehicle title transfer must be notarized—and mistakes here can lead to rejected paperwork, delayed registrations, or multiple trips to the DMV.
+One of the most common points of confusion is whether a vehicle title transfer must be notarized—and mistakes here can lead to rejected paperwork, delayed registration, or multiple trips to the tax collector’s office.

 Do Vehicle Title Transfers Need to Be Notarized in Florida?